-- Students have the right to freedom from discrimination or harassment on the basis of race, color, gender identity or expression, sexual orientation, genetic information, religion, creed, political beliefs, veteran status, pregnancy, national origin or ancestry, age, or disability.
+- Students have the right to freedom from discrimination and harassment on the basis of race, color, gender identity or expression, sexual orientation, genetic information, religion, creed, political beliefs, veteran status, pregnancy, national origin or ancestry, age, or disability.

 - The University shall not interfere with the rights of students to join associations.

-- Students should have accurate information relating to maintenance of acceptable academic standing, graduation requirements, program student learning outcomes, and individual course objectives and requirements.
+- Students should have accurate information relating to maintaining acceptable academic standing, graduation requirements, program student learning outcomes, and individual course objectives and requirements.

 - Student records will be maintained in keeping with the Family Educational Rights and Privacy Act of 1974 and subsequent amendments and the guidelines for implementation.

 - In all instances of general discipline, academic discipline, and academic evaluation, the student has the right to fair and impartial treatment.

 - CSU considers freedom of inquiry and discussion essential to a student’s educational development.
-Thus, the University recognizes the right of all students to engage in discussion, to exchange thought and opinion, and to speak, write, or print freely on any subject in accordance with the guarantees of Federal or State constitutions.
+Thus, the University recognizes the right of all students to engage in discussion, to exchange thought and opinion, and to speak, write, or print freely on any subject in accordance with the guarantees of Federal and State constitutions.
 This broad principle is the cornerstone of education in a democracy.

 - Students have the right to be free from illegal searches and seizures.